morskyjezek/si667-2025-activities/_labs/2025-01-06-lab-01-introductions.md

 due: 2025-01-13
 key:
 canvas-link: https://umich.instructure.com/courses/733396/assignments/2649538
-categories: labs
+categories: lab
 ---

-##

 Complete the following short survey to let me know about your preparation coming into the course.
-You will find the survey at [https://docs.google.com/forms/d/e/1FAIpQLSdfcMDumve4JPBdPMZt6J4woizHx_NBT_Sv-_lBugdeT-odog/viewform](https://docs.google.com/forms/d/e/1FAIpQLSdfcMDumve4JPBdPMZt6J4woizHx_NBT_Sv-_lBugdeT-odog/viewform).
-Please note that the form will collect your umich email address so that I can track participation.

-You can also find this assignment on Canvas at the [canvas link]({{ page.canvas-link }}).
+You will find the survey at the google form link in the assignment on Canvas at the [canvas assignment page]({{ page.canvas-link }}).

 ## Additional information